 - The same mechanism that quiets food noise looks promising in alcohol, nicotine, gambling, and binge-eating disorders.
 Trials are underway.

 - Some patients report a flatter emotional baseline ("Ozempic personality") with reduced pleasure, motivation, or libido.
-The reports are real and warrant honest conversation, not dismissal.
+The reports are common enough to warrant honest conversation rather than dismissal.

 - Phase III trials of semaglutide for Alzheimer's have not shown clinical benefit so far, though biomarker signals remain interesting.
 Earlier intervention and higher doses are being studied.